 What is it and how can it help?

-Be sure to contact the HM Revenue & Customs Debt Management and Banking Department if you are in need of setting up a tax payment plan because you owe tax and are unable to pay HMRC.
-They understand how HMRC's Enforcement Department (the main department that collects taxes) works and can offer guidance in how best to approach them.
+Be sure to contact the specialist Department if you are in need of setting up a tax payment plan because you owe tax and are unable to pay HMRC.
+They understand how HMRC’s Enforcement Department (the main department that collects taxes) works and can offer guidance in how best to approach them.

 So how can they be contacted?